Set up a limited company in the UK: options and costs explained

 You can also use a formation agent to set up a new company.

-Most formation agents also offer additional services which you might need – such as a registered office address.
+• Most agents offer additional services, such as a registered office address.

 3. via an Accountant

-You might choose another option – to hire an accountant to set up your company.
+You might consider hiring an accountant to set up your company.

-Hiring an accountant early on is a good idea, as they will be able to advise you on a whole range of matters before formation – including the best share structure to use, and advice if you are co-owning the business with your spouse.
+• Hiring an accountant early on is a good idea, as they can advise on a range of matters before formation – including the best share structure to use and considerations for joint ownership with a spouse.

-An accountant will either charge a one-off fee, or provide the formation as part of your annual fee as a new client.
+• An accountant may charge a one-off fee or include the formation service within their annual fee for new clients.

 Now let’s look at the information you will need to have ready for the formation process.